 Choriocarcinoma may be manifested by continued or recurrent uterine bleeding after evacuation of a mole or following delivery, abortion, or ectopic pregnancy.
 The presence of an ulcerative vaginal tumor, pelvic mass, or distant metastases may be the presenting manifestation.

 Hydatidiform moles are generally characterized by high serum beta-hCG values, which can range from high normal to the millions.
 Levels are higher with complete moles than with partial moles.
 Serum beta-hCG values, if extremely high, can assist in making the diagnosis, but they are more helpful in managing response to treatment.
-Hemoglobin/hematocrit, creatinine, blood type, liver biochemical tests, and thyroid function tests ...
+Hemoglobin/hematocrit, creatinine, blood type, liver biochemical tests, and thyroid ...